ghorbanzade/UMB-CS240-2016S/src/main/md/syllabus.md

 Program Control Flow
 Functions and Program Structures
 Pointers and Arrays
+Dynamic Memory Allocation
-Data Structures
+Dynamic Data Structures
 File Handling

 ## Prerequisites
 Students taking this course should have passed CS110 (Introduction to Computing) or CS115 (Introduction to Java - Part 2) and should be taking CS210 (Intermediate Computing with Data Structures) at the same time.

-## Recommended Textbook
+## Textbook
 Brian Kernighan and Dennis Ritchie, The C Programming Language, 2nd Edition, Prentice Hall

 ## Instructor